 If you want to buy shake, you’re most likely to find it at medical dispensaries, especially ones that keep their buds in big jars.
 When budtenders shift the buds, bits of cannabis break off and remain at the bottom of each jar.
-Then, budtenders collect shake and either sell it on its own or use it to make pre-rolled joints.
+Then, budtenders collect it and either sell it on its own or use it to make pre-rolled joints.

 Now, I’d like you to raise your awareness in terms of buying pre-rolled joints from dispensaries.

-How Not to Get Cheated in a Dispensary?
+How Not to Get Cheated in a Dispensary